 Google searches for “vegan diet” and “veganism” are soaring, the number of sign ups to the popular Veganuary project keeps rising with each year, fast food chains increasingly cater to vegan customers.

 Plant-based meat and dairy substitutes have experienced outstanding growth, in both investment and retail sales.

 Unsurprisingly, it is only a minority of consumers who are fully plant-based eaters – the majority of vegan alternatives buyers is overwhelmingly omnivore.
 Still, this is nothing but good news to those hoping for a more vegan 2020, as meat and dairy reduction is often the first step in adopting a completely plant-based lifestyle.
 When they said Beyond Meat was the start of a food revolution, they really had their facts straight early on!

 Vegan Statistics 2019 vs 2020

-So as demand for plant-based foods keeps growing in both Europe and the United States, popular documentaries such as Netflix’s “The Game Changers” and “What the Health” continue to provide unprecedented educational resources to the masses.
+So as demand for plant-based foods (and things like vegan gummies) keeps growing in both Europe and the United States, popular documentaries such as Netflix’s “The Game Changers” and “What the Health” continue to provide unprecedented educational resources to the masses.